webdiscus/html-bundler-webpack-plugin/README.md

 Default: `undefined`<br>

-The `content` argument is the raw content of a file.\
+The `content` is the raw content of a file.\
-The `loaderContext` argument is an object contained useful properties:
+The `loaderContext` is the [Loader Context](https://webpack.js.org/api/loaders/#the-loader-context) object contained useful properties:
 - `mode: string` - a Webpack mode: `production`, `development`, `none`
 - `rootContext: string` - a path to Webpack context
 - `resource: string` - a template file, including query
 - `resourcePath: string` - a template file
 - `data: object|null` - variables passed form [`entry`](#option-entry)

-Complete API see by the [Loader Context](https://webpack.js.org/api/loaders/#the-loader-context).

 The preprocessor is called for each entry file, before handling of the content.
 This function can be used to compile the template with a template engine,